nodejs/node/doc/api/cluster.md

 * `message` {Object}
 * `handle` {undefined|Object}

-Emitted when the cluster master receives a message from any worker.
+Emitted when the cluster primary receives a message from any worker.

 See [`child_process` event: `'message'`][].